USCbiostats/PM566/website/content/assignment/14-final.md

-(include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration), **Results** (provide final, publication ready tables and figures from your analysis, refer to your website if needed), and a brief **Conclusion and Summary** where you describe your findings.
+(include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration), **Results** (provide final, publication ready tables and figures from your analysis, make separate subsections as needed), and a brief **Conclusion and Summary** where you describe your findings.